Maikuh/dr-utils/README.md

 Dominican Republic Utils (hence, `dr-utils`) is a JavaScript library built with TypeScript for utilities relevant to the Dominican Republic, such as Cedula, RNC, NCF and Phone Number validation and formatting.

+> #### Important
+> There are Cedulas/RNC that give false negatives (i.e. a valid cedula  fails validation) due to them not matching the algorithm.
+It is very likely the Dominican Government / DGII may have started issuing new cedulas with another algorithm that's not Luhn's (mod 10) or have exceptions with an unknown (not public) condition (unless it's random).
+The calculated rate of failure using the public RNC database is about 0.01% chance, which is very low but not zero.

 ## Installation

 ```bash